 1 ounce of salted fatback (tocino)

-1 - On medium flame, bring the the achiote oil, the salted fatback, and the ham to a simmer in a medium-sized saucepan.
-Since the fatback and ham are optional, if you are not using them, simply heat the oil and proceed to step 3.
+1 - On medium flame, bring the the achiote oil and the salted fatback to a simmer in a medium-sized saucepan.
+Since the fatback is optional, if you are not using it, simply heat the oil and proceed to step 3.

-2 - Simmer the ham and fatback for 2 -3 minutes until you see them getting golden colored.
+2 - Simmer the fatback for 2 -3 minutes until you see it getting golden colored.

 3 - Add the chopped onion, and simmer approximately 1 - 2 minutes, until onion is translucent.

 10- Lower the flame to LOW.
-Cover, and let simmer: approximately 30 minutes to 1 hour for dry beans, 10 minutes for canned beans.
+Cover, and let simmer approximately 20 minutes.

 16- Remove from heat, and serve.